Gustav Friedrich Hetsch: Career

 One of Hetsch's first major projects was the interior decoration of the rebuilt Christiansborg Palace, where Christian Frederik Hansen was the principal architect.
 Though most of his accomplishments were in the area of decorative art, Hetsch also designed the Great Synagogue (1833) and St. Ansgar's Church (1842) in Copenhagen.
 In parallel with his duties at the academy he held several other positions, including that of artistic director of the Royal Porcelain Factory (1828–1857).

+Personal life

+On 23 August 1823 in Frederick's German Church, Hetsch married Anette Hansen (1795-1827).
+She was the daughter of the architect Christian Frederik Hansen (1756–1845) and Anna M. Rahbek (1773–1811).
+After her death, on 4 December 1829 in Christiansborg Chapel, he married her sister Caroline Amalie Augusta Hansen (1800-1874).

+Awards

+Hetsch was created a Knight of the Order of the Dannebrog in 1836.
+In 1840, he was awarded the Cross of Honour.